French children are back to school, wearing masks

 MARSEILLE, France (AP) — Twelve million children in France went back to school Thursday for the new academic year, wearing face masks as part of rules aimed at slowing down the spread of the coronavirus in the country.

+In France as in other European countries, many fear the end of the summer break will see a new surge in COVID-19 infections fueled by the highly contagious delta variant.
+French media cite the example of Scotland and Germany where reports of new cases increased after schools reopened.

-President Emmanuel Macron visited a primary school in the southern city of Marseille.
-He was greeted with a fist bump by children and teachers, all wearing masks, which are mandatory indoors starting from age 6.
+Visiting a primary school in the southern city of Marseille, French President Emmanuel Macron praised as “a victory” being able to open schools.

+Macron was greeted with a fist bump by children and teachers, all wearing masks, which are mandatory indoors starting from age 6.

-“We are doing the maximum so the return of children to school can be as normal as possible … as the virus continues to spread,” Macron said in a video message on social media.
+“I want to pay tribute to students, teachers, all staff and families because I know we imposed some constraints on everyone,” he said.
+“We must continue to live, educate and learn with the virus.”

 Children are also required to wash their hands often, and classrooms must be regularly ventilated.
+Contact sports have been banned from schools.

 France’s virus situation has slightly improved in recent weeks, with about 17,000 confirmed cases of infection each day on average, down from more than 23,000 around mid-August.
-But many fear a reverse of the trend now that children are back to school.

 Macron urged teenagers to get the vaccine, open to those age 12 and older.
 Schools are organizing vaccinations for those who want to get the shot.
 Consent from at least one parent is needed for 12-16s.